Types of Nails

 A nail's "gauge" is a measurement of its diameter and is seen mostly on finishing nails.
 The higher the number, the thinner the nail is.

-All types of nails are made up of a head, shank and point.
-Some have coatings and when their size enters the mix, there are thousands of varieties of nails.
-Here are some of the characteristics.
+All types of nails consist of a head, shank and point.
+Given the differences in size and potential coatings, there are thousands of varieties of nails.
+Listed below are some of their design characteristics.

-- Flat heads are the most common and the head remains visible as it rests on the nailed surface.
+- Flat heads: The most common.
+The head remains visible as it rests on the nailed surface.
 The head offers a large striking surface and also gives additional holding power.

 - Nails with dull points are less likely to prevent wood from splitting but they require more effort to drive into material.